 TGba Editor: Change the paragraph below of this subclause as follows (#CID 2403):

 A nontransmitter ID identifies a nontransmitted BSSID from the multiple BSSID set (see 11.1.3.8 Multiple BSSID procedure).

-A WUR Wake-up frame with nontransmitter ID in the ID field is a broadcast WUR Wake-up frame that is addressed to all the WUR non-AP STAs that are associated with the nontransmitted BSSID.
+A WUR Wake-up frame is a broadcast addressed WUR Wake up frame , addressed to all the WUR non-AP STAs that are associated with the nontransmitted BSSID, if it has a nontransmitter ID in the ID field. (#2403)

 The WUR AP shall calculate a nontransmitter ID as k + transmitter ID, where k is equal to the value of the BSSID index field corresponding to that BSS (see 9.4.2.73 (Multiple BSSID-Index element) for a nontransmitted BSSID, the transmitter ID is defined in 30.4.2 (Transmitter ID), and the addition performed between the two identifiers is circular modulo 212.#91, #99, #826, #131)